smart-on-fhir/cumulus-library/docs/first-time-setup.md

 `.parquet` file.
 The former is intended for human review, while the latter is more compressed and should be preferred (if supported) for use when loading data into analytics packages.
+- `import` will re-insert a previously exported study into the database
 - `upload` will send data you exported to the
 [Cumulus Aggregator](https://docs.smarthealthit.org/cumulus/aggregator/)
+- `generate-sql` and `generate-md` both create documentation artifacts, for users authoring studies

 By default, all available studies will be used by build and export, but you can use or `--target` to specify a specific study to be run.
 You can use it multiple